sethburtonhall/portfolio/src/content/creative/music.md

 The records pick my up when I can't move,
 That's what rock and roll's supposed to prove
 </blockquote>
-<cite class="block text-right text-base text-foreground">John Davis - The Lees of Memory</cite>
+<cite class="block text-right text-lg text-foreground">John Davis - The Lees of Memory</cite>